Exocen/dotfiles/README.md

 | Ydl | **alpine*** | **YDL_MUSIC_PATH** | Behind gluetun network |

 <br>All the containers by default
-* use a docker-run.sh script to build the image and create the container
+* use a docker-run.sh script to build and run the container
 * are detached and volatiles (-d --rm)
 * use */docker-data* and */docker-data-nobackup* folder for data storage
-* share the local time and timezone with the host
+* share localtime and timezone with the host
 * can work without docker-compose
 * log to journald
 * could be started independently with args or with */tools/manager*